apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `array_replace_all`

-Replaces the first `max` occurrences of the specified element with another specified element.
+Replaces all occurrences of the specified element with another specified element.

 ```
-array_replace_n(array, from, to, max)
+array_replace_all(array, from, to)
 ```

 #### Arguments